XORO1337/RemoteVulscan/backend/README.md

 # RemoteVulscan Backend API

-The backend API service for RemoteVulscan, providing a comprehensive RESTful API for security vulnerability scanning with asynchronous processing capabilities.
+The backend API service for RemoteVulscan, providing a comprehensive RESTful API for security vulnerability scanning with integrated tool execution capabilities.

 ## 🏗️ Architecture